 Whether you worried about damage to your home or a high water bill, getting your toilet repaired or replaced is a must.

-All Clear Plumbing provides quality plumbing repairs and drain cleaning services throughout the Upstate.
+All Clear Plumbing provides quality plumbing repairs (including toilet repairs) and drain cleaning services throughout the Upstate.
 We are happy to repair or replace your toilets.

 Need an appointment?
 Try online booking!

 Toilet Repair: Always use a braided steel supply line.

 These are all we carry on our trucks, and we won’t do a toilet repair without replacing with one of these.
 Plastic supply lines easily crack and easily freeze, creating a flood risk.